-The PCI-DSS (Payment Card Industry Data Security Standard) is a set of industry-recommended requirements for business organizations that store, process, or transmit payment card details that aim to protect payment card data from theft, misuse, and other forms of breach.
+The PCI-DSS (Payment Card Industry Data Security Standard) is a set of industry-recommended requirements for business organizations that store, process, or transmit payment card details.
+It aims to protect payment card data from theft, misuse, and other forms of breach.

-File Integrity Monitoring (FIM) is necessary to meet some of the PCI-DSS's core requirements.
-If you’re looking for an FIM solution to help you meet PCI-DSS requirements, this blog post is for you!
+File Integrity Monitoring (FIM) is a security control that detects unauthorized changes to files and systems.
+Under PCI-DSS v4.0, FIM is a mandatory requirement for protecting cardholder data.
+If you’re looking for a FIM solution to help you meet PCI-DSS requirements or just understand how FIM fits into PCI-DSS compliance, this blog post is for you!

 A file integrity monitoring solution helps ensure that a file for an application, device, server, or other element in the enterprise IT infrastructure remains stable and can carry out its usual functions despite the barrage of possible changes it can experience.